 Privacy and Personal Information

 NordVPN promises that it has a “strict no logs policy.”
-As with all VPN providers, users have to take the service’s word for it that this is true.
+As with all VPN providers, users must take the service’s word that this is true.
 But there’s no reason to doubt what the company says.

 Signing up requires only an email address.
 You can pay in virtually any way you want, from credit card to direct bank transfer.
 Several of the payment options, such as Bitcoin, enable you to pay without revealing any personal information.